Get Doncaster Moving Team

 Starting is the hardest part, especially if it's not something we haven't done for a while.
 I think my advice would be:

-1. Start with small and manageable changes
+1. Start with small and manageable changes – something is better than nothing

 2. Make a plan for where you're going to move more during the day or week